FibreFoX/cdi-sessionscoped-login/README.md

 cdi-sessionscoped-login
 =======================

-Usage of a @SessionScoped login with TomEE and JPA.
+This example should demonstrate the usage of a login with @SessionScoped-CDI-bean on TomEE.

 I didn't found a working example with plain CDI-Beans, maybe i am totally wrong too, but i think for the community and JavaEE/CDI-starters LIKE ME(!!!) its a helpful source.

-Thanks to the internet and a lot of stuff i read in the last weeks.

-Hint: i used TomEE 1.5.2-SNAPSHOT, just to have the latest "bugfixed" version.

-EDIT: (2013-02-19)
 After working in another project at work, i found a nice way to have the following components to work smoothly: